goohan/pasteorreplaceimage/README.md

 ![picture 1](/assets/screenshot-replace-img.gif)

 This is a command and extension menu for image items in the source explorer.
-Replace existing image.
+Replace existing image with clipboard content.

-- For Windows **png, jpg, bmp and gif** are supported.
+- Support for Windows: **png, jpg, bmp and gif** are supported.
-- Currently for Linux and mac **png** only is supported. (if you are a linux or Mac developer I invite you to improve this extension in github! 🫶)
+- Support for Linux and Mac: Currently **png** only is supported.
+(If you are a Linux or Mac developer I invite you to improve this extension on GitHub! 🫶)

 Gif support for Windows only: